- 1 What is the BA.5 Omicron variant of COVID-19?

 Researchers continue to study if the Omicron XE variant spreads easily.
 Initial reports suggest it is at least as transmissible as BA.2.
 The World Health Organization (WHO) issued a report on April 5 saying Omicron XE was 10% more transmissible than BA.2.

-COVID-19 vaccines remain the best defense against all Omicron variants including XE.
-In addition, monoclonal antibody treatments Paxlovid and molnupiravir should be effective against XE.
+COVID-19 vaccines remain the best defense against all Omicron variants including XE In addition, Paxlovid and molnupiravir are effective against Omicron XE.

 Should we be worried about the Omicron XE variant in the United States?